LBakerDev/spoiledVeggies/README.md

 #Spoiled Veggies

+A simple movie review blog that allows users to add, edit and delete posts.
+Each post also links to the Fandango and IMDB page of the movie reviewed

-This is a simple blog app that uses a RESTFUL API structure with a total of 7 routes.
+The app uses a RESTful API structure with a total of seven routes.

 ##Running Tests: